mk12/blog/posts/over-shuffled.md

 How hard can it be to shuffle a deck of cards?
 You may have been accused of under-shuffling a deck, but have you ever been caught _over_-shuffling?
 This doesn't make any sense intuitively.
 You would think that the situation improves the longer we shuffle -- the more randomness, the better.
 But what do we even mean by "better"?
 How do we measure shuffled-ness?

 > **Edit**: Some time after writing this article, I rediscovered Jeff Atwood's blog post [The Danger of Naïveté][jeff] from 2007.
 I read it years ago; it was the clearly the inspiration for this article.
 Had I recalled it, instead of assuming I picked up the idea in some book, I probably wouldn't have written this.
-In any case, readers should consider this as an alternative presentation of the ideas in Jeff's article. ---MK, 12 Aug.
+In any case, readers should consider this as an alternative presentation of the ideas in Jeff's article. --MK, 12 Aug.
 2017

 # Simple shuffle